One Outs: Supporting

 One of the cleanup batters in the team "Chiba Mariners", he is known to be a prodigy in baseball and his eyes have the best in motion vision in the baseball world.
 He is the best hitter in the entire league.

 Media

 Manga

-One Outs, written and illustrated by Shinobu Kaitani, was serialized in Shueisha's seinen manga magazine Business Jump from 1998 to 2006.
+Written and illustrated by Shinobu Kaitani, One Outs was serialized in Shueisha's seinen manga magazine Business Jump from 1998 to 2006.
 Shueisha collected its chapters in nineteen tankōbon volumes released from June 18, 1999, to October 19, 2006.
-A sequel, titled One Outs: Miwaku no All-Star-hen (ONE OUTS 疑惑のオールスター戦編), was serialized from 2008 to 2009, with its chapters collected in a single tankōbon volume, released on February 19, 2009.
+A sequel, titled One Outs: Miwaku no All-Star-hen (ONE OUTS 疑惑のオールスター戦編), was serialized from 2008 to 2009; its chapters were collected in a single tankōbon volume (numbered as the 20th volume of the overall series), released on February 19, 2009.